 As a person strives to cope with these experiences they could develop other chronic and debilitating mental illnesses or conditions, such as:

 - Post-traumatic stress disorder (PTSD)

 Alone, a dissociative disorder is a risk factor for addiction.
 The threat of substance abuse becomes far direr when any of these conditions are present as well.

-How Are Dissociative Disorders Linked To Addiction?
+How Are These Disorders Linked To Substance Abuse and Addiction?

 As a person involuntarily moves into a dissociative state they can lose touch with who they are and what they need to do to manage their self-care.
 This obstructs their understanding of what behaviors are and are not detrimental to their health.

 When this happens a person may not be aware of or adhere to their opinions regarding drug and alcohol use.
 This can lead them to use drugs when they might otherwise not.
 Also, as a person’s life continues to be disrupted by the dissociative disorder they may use drugs or alcohol to self-treat the symptoms of it and/or any mental illness(es) it may cause.

 An active SUD can increase the severity of the dissociative disorder and the accompanying mental illness(es).
 Subsequently, many people may begin using more intensely to counter this effect, which only serves to worsen both disorders.
 This is due to the way drugs alter your brain chemistry and reduce the neurotransmitters which regulate mood and stress response.

 Drugs, including alcohol, alter a person’s perception of reality.
 The extent of this shift is dependent on the drug of abuse and the frequency and duration of use.
 But one thing remains clear: these drug-induced chemical changes can trigger or intensify the existing symptoms of a dissociative disorder.